 REPRESENTATIONS AND WARRANTIES.

 Each Party hereby represents and warrants to the other Party that (i) it has read, understands, and agrees to be bound by this USA, (ii) it has the requisite corporate power and authority to execute and perform this USA, and (iii) its execution and performance of its obligations hereunder will not violate any applicable Law, contract or other obligation by which it is bound.
 Client represents to KOR that no Client Data or other Client Materials do or will infringe or otherwise violate any intellectual property rights or other proprietary rights of any Person.
 KOR represents to Client, to the best of KOR’s knowledge, that the KOR SaaS Systems, the KOR Technology, and any other services provided under this USA, or any Addendum do or will infringe or otherwise violate any intellectual property rights or other proprietary rights of any Person.
 Each Party shall, and Client shall ensure all Users, comply with all applicable Laws in providing or utilizing any Services and otherwise exercising any rights and performing any obligations under this USA.
-KOR represents and warrants that (a) the Services delivered under this Agreement will operate substantially in conformity with its applicable Documentation and utilize features and functions of the Services as reasonably determined by KOR; and (b) it uses commercially reasonable effort to ensure the Services do not contain, and will not transmit to Client or its systems, any viruses, Trojan horses, timebombs, or any other code, programs or mechanisms that disrupt, modify, delete, harm, or otherwise impede the operation of Client’s systems.
+KOR represents and warrants that (a) the Services delivered under this Agreement will operate substantially in conformity with its applicable Documentation and utilize features and functions of the Services as reasonably determined by KOR; and (b) it uses best effort to ensure the Services do not contain, and will not transmit to Client or its systems, any viruses, Trojan horses, timebombs, or any other code, programs or mechanisms that disrupt, modify, delete, harm, or otherwise impede the operation of Client’s systems.

 FEES, TAXES AND OTHER CHARGES.